Vitols999/QMS-WIKI/Ubuntu-18-HowTo.md

 # Setup development environment
-To code at your own you can easily build a development environment by using "QtCreator" for coding, "TortoiseHg" for code management in relation with Bitbucket and "Diffuse" for code comparing inside TortoiseHg.
+To code at your own you can easily build a development environment by using "QtCreator" for coding.
 ```
-sudo apt-get install qtcreator tortoisehg diffuse
+sudo apt-get install qtcreator
 ```

 Note: